josephlewis/leastcostpath/README.md

 -   version 0.1.2 - Implemented cost when traversing across slope.
 -   version 0.1.3 - Implemented landscape feature attractions - linear decay rate
 -   version 0.1.4 - Re-implemented functions so LCP process is broken down and more in line with traditional logic of LCP generation.
+                  - Removal of landscape feature attraction function - this will be re-added at a later date.
+-   version 0.1.5 - Addition of create_cost_corridor function.
+                  - Removal of validate_lcp, create_openness, and create_lcp_network - these will be re-added at a later date.

 Authors
 -------